 - (2) Students: Students of the Meridian Technology Center may not possess and/or self-administer Hemp CBD containing THC in an amount no greater than 0.3%.
 However, the parent, legal guardian or caregiver (as defined in 63 O.S. § 420A) of the student may administer Hemp CBD containing THC in an amount no greater than 0.3% on Meridian's premises in accordance with this policy if the student meets one of the following exceptions: - (a) The student is a medical marijuana license holder; or - (b) The parent, legal guardian, or caregiver of the student has a written certification from a physician licensed in Oklahoma that the student has been diagnosed by a licensed physician as having one of the following: - i.
-Lennox-Gastaut Syndrome ii.
+Lennox-Gastaut Syndrome - ii.
 Dravet Syndrome, also known as Sever Myoclonic Epilepsy of Infancy iii.
-Any other severe form of epilepsy that is not adequately treated by traditional medical therapies iv.
-Spasticity due to multiple sclerosis or due to paraplegia;
+Any other severe form of epilepsy that is not adequately treated by traditional medical therapies vi.
+Appetite stimulation with chronic wasting diseases The physician's written certification must also provide that the Hemp CBD being administered to the student has a THC level of not more than 0.3% and the Hemp CBD was delivered to the student, parent, or legal guardian in a liquid form.